Super Lawyers

 Urology

-• Jay S. Copeland: This Maryland-based board certified urologist in based in Prince George’s County.
+• Jay S. Copeland: This Maryland-based board-certified urologist is based in Prince George’s County.

 • Joseph David Schmidt: Urologist in San Diego.
 Specializes in treating patients with prostate cancer.